Is It Ever Too Late To Start Investing In Real Estate?

 However, real estate is considered an inefficient market compared to stocks.
 Good luck trying to get a competitive advantage in picking stocks.
-It's all about information, but unfortunately you're competing against buildings full of analysts as well as supercomputers.
+It's all about information, but unfortunately, you're competing against buildings full of analysts as well as supercomputers.

-However in real estate, you’ve got the mom-and-pop operation who is tired of self-managing a property that they’ve had for 30-40 years and would like to cash out and move to a retirement state.
+However, in real estate, you’ve got the mom-and-pop operation who is tired of self-managing a property that they’ve had for 30-40 years and would like to cash out and move to a retirement state.

-You have the children who were passed down the property as part of an estate who don’t want to co-own properties.
+You have the children who were passed down the property as part of an estate and don’t want to co-own properties.
 This means that properties get sold with their value just waiting to be unlocked through smart management.

 Yes, the market overall is high, especially for those trying to buy their primary homes.
 However, there are still deals to be had when it comes to investing in real estate.
 Sometimes you'll find them and sometimes other professionals will, and you'll have the opportunity to invest with them.

 Trying to time the market is impossible.
-The key is at all times to be smart and perform due diligence, while considering how your investment would perform in a downturn.
+The key is at all times to be smart and perform due diligence while considering how your investment would perform in a downturn.
 The problem with waiting for any sort of crash or recession to invest, you need to be ready for those opportunities with experience, wisdom, and some cash in hand.